jkobject/pi_apprpox_randomwalk_MCMC/README.md

 # pi_apprpox_randomwalk_MCMC
 an approximation of pi using a random walk on a inscripted circle

-You can find here two files which implements a random walk using the simplest MCMC Metropolis algorithm on a square.
+You can find here two files which implements a random walk using the simplest MCMC algorithm on a square.
 The number of steps inside and outisde of the circle are comptabilised and divided to approximate pi.

 The first implementation is a bounded square whereas the second is the non euclidian variety "torus".